Lewisville Lake: History

 During construction, members of the Corps of Engineers stumbled upon an archaeological site.
 In 1956, Wilson W. Crook, Jr. and R.K.
 Harris announced Carbon-14(14C) testing on artifacts from the site, including a Paleo-Indian Clovis projectile point, indicated humans had lived there c.
 36,000 BP.
 This led to much controversy in the archaeological community.
 It was not until 1978 the water levels would recede enough to access the site again.
 Between 1978 and 1980, Dennis Stanford of the Smithsonian Institution performed a thorough analysis of the site.
 He concluded the original dating was due to a rare form of cross-contamination and a date of c.
 12,000 B.P. was more correct.
 Still, the site is considered one of the earliest inhabited by humans in the Southwestern United States and Mexico.

 The breaching of the Garza Dam and incorporation of Lake Dallas into the Garza-Little Elm reservoir led to confusion concerning the lake's legal name.
 This was compounded by the Village of Garza renaming itself Lake Dallas.
 The federal government attempted to rename the lake as Lewisville Reservoir in 1960, only to reverse itself in 1961.
 The confusion persisted until the mid-1970s when the lake was officially designated Lewisville Lake.
-In 1991, the city of Denton installed a hydropower facility at Lewisville Dam.
+In 1991, the City of Denton (which operates its own municipal power grid) installed a hydropower facility at Lewisville Dam.
 The single horizontal S-Shaped Kaplan unit can produce 2893 kilowatts, and is connected to the grid via the Brazos River Distribution Authority.